 • Certificate monitoring set up

-HTTPS is no longer optional for websites.
-It’s a confirmed ranking factor, required for user trust, and necessary for modern web features.
-The migration process is straightforward with proper planning.
+HTTPS is no longer optional.
+It is a confirmed ranking factor, required for user trust, and necessary for modern web features like HTTP/2 and Service Workers.

 Combine HTTPS with other technical SEO best practices like page speed optimization and Core Web Vitals for comprehensive technical health.